Desigveloper/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5-free_listint2.c:A function that takes a pointer to a pointer to the head of a linked list of integers.
 It frees all of the memory used by the nodes in the list and sets the head pointer to NULL.

+6-pop_listint.c: A function takes a pointer to a pointer to the head of a linked list of integers.
+It deletes the head node of the list and returns its data.
+If the list is empty, it returns 0.